sjbylo/aba/README.md

 - Aba will show you the installation progress.
 You can also run 'make ssh' to log into the rendezvous server to troubleshoot.
 If there are any issues - e.g. incorrect DNS records - fix them and try again.
 All commands are idempotent.

 ```
-make compact    (or 'make standard' for 3+2)
+make compact    # for a 3 node cluster topology
+make standard   # for a 3+2 topology
 ```

 - Run this to create a compact cluster (works in a similar way to the above).

 ```
 make ocp name=mycluster
 ```
-- This will create a directory 'mycluster', copy the Makefile into it and then run 'make'.
+- This command will create a directory 'mycluster', copy the Makefile into it and then run 'make'.

 If needed, the following command can be used to monitor the progress of the Agent-based installer.
+For example:

 ```
-cd sno
+cd <cluster dir>   # e.g. cd sno
 make mon
 ```

-Get help from a Makefile using 'make help'
+Get help from a Makefile using 'make help'.

 After OpenShift has been installed you will see the following: